walktyler/Motor-Vehicle-Collision-Analysis/README.md

     - Identification of populations most disproportionately impacted by traffic crashes.
 4) ### Geography & Equity:
     - Analysis of collisions to identify high-risk boroughs and locations

-An interactive Power BI dashboard can be downloaded: here The SQL queries used to inspect and perform quality checks: [here](https://github.com/walktyler/Motor-Vehicle-Collision-Analysis/blob/main/mvc%20cleaning.sql)
-The SQL queries used to clean, organize and prepare data: here Targeted SQL queries regarding various business questions can be found: here

 # Data Structure
 Data Source: [here](https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Crashes/h9gi-nx95/about_data)